 The end of the US embargo towards Cuba is just what this Caribbean state has been praying for over the last 50 years.

-With all its faults, Cuba has stood up against US, the biggest bully in the playground, and they have basically become self sufficient as their foreign trade was severely restricted for many years.
+With all its faults, Cuba has stood up to America, the biggest bully in the playground, and have basically become self sufficient as their foreign trade was severely restricted for so many years.
 Even after the collapse of major trading partner and ally, the Soviet Union, Cuba soldiered on.
 They cut back, rationed, repaired, mended and made do with their tired old possessions.

 For this I have always respected the Cubans.
 They definitely deserve more that what they have and the end of the sanctions is long overdue.
 However, it does make me wonder: how will the big changes on the horizon benefit Cuba?

 I’ve thoroughly enjoyed my trips to Cuba where I’ve had the priceless opportunity to stay with locals and live as they do, but I wonder if I will ever be able to have that experience again.
 Cuba is frozen in time like nowhere else.
 You will arrive at a house in a soviet-era car and stay in a marble guest room with an antique wooden bed.
 The ancient curtains are patched meticulously and the pre-revolutionary Kleenmaid, butter yellow fridge and stovetop are repaired, repainted.

 There is definitely a plus side to growing up in the tropical paradise that is Cuba.
 My friends in Havana have enjoyed living in safety with free education of the highest standard – and free healthcare, albeit with limited medication at times due to foreign sanctions.
 Cubans are able spend their life on some of the most beautiful beaches in the world and live in exotic, slightly crumbling colonial houses.